Frequently Asked Questions (FAQ)

 What are the main styles of Yoga offered?

-For students who are interested in a gentler, more slower-paced style of Yoga, check for Gentle Yoga and/or Senior Yoga.
-These classes focus on gentle stretching and strengthening and integrate more relaxation and meditation into the practice.
+For students who are interested in a gentle style of Yoga, check for Gentle Yoga and/or Senior Yoga or Vinyasa 1.
+These classes focus on gentle stretching and strengthening.
+All classes incorporate meditation & rest.

 What if I need to leave class early?